 In addition, one of the unique characteristics of the Ruston West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.0% of the neighborhoods in America.
 The Ruston West neighborhood also has a greater percentage of children living in poverty (58.6%) than found in 96.7% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Ruston West neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Ruston West neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 72.3% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 There are more people living in the Ruston West neighborhood employed as sales and service workers (62.6%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.